The Complete Guide to Selling a Vacant House for the Max Value

 Even if the listing is in great condition, empty rooms don't naturally appeal to buyers.
 It prevents them from building an emotional connection to the property, and they often can't even understand the size and scale of the home from pictures.
 The reality is that there are more obstacles to overcome to sell a vacant house--but it is possible with the right tools and strategies.

 - Pros & cons of selling vacant houses

 - Invest in security

 - Prioritize curb appeal

 - Stage the home

 Stuccco virtual staging

 Pros & Cons of Selling Vacant Houses

 While there are undeniable obstacles to overcome, there are also many perks to selling a vacant home.
-For real estate agents and FSBO (for sale by owner) home sellers, an empty interior is far more convenient.
+An empty interior is far more convenient for real estate agents and FSBO (for sale by owner) home sellers.

 For instance, scheduling showings isn't dependent on the sellers' availability (or their ability to keep the house clean), allowing for much more flexibility.
 There are essentially no tasks that the homeowners need to tackle between getting an offer and closing, which opens up the opportunity for faster, easier, and smoother transactions.